sports-fan/SonyPlaystationCalendar/README.md

 - The calendar is URL driven.
 Visiting an invalid date redirects to the current month(Febrary 2024)
 - Wrote unit tests using Jest.

-I am not sure if I impelemented everything as required.
-I placed each event content between 2nd and 3rd week so that user can see it in the middle of the page.
-I think it's more user-friendly than that of the content below its event.
 Looking forward to your feedback.
 Thank you

 ## Available Scripts

 In the project directory, you can run: